 "Both of these books are perfect for supporting our school mission statement and ethos.
 As a school we work hard to recognise the worth and dignity of each individual pupil through our gospel values of faith, hope and love and these beautiful books help us to do just that!
 We encourage the children to have a growth mindset and we also practise mindfulness on a daily basis, all of which is promoted through reading these texts.
 All children should be reminded of these positive affirmations daily."

 – Mrs A Ardill, Assistant Headteacher

 "These books have been published at just the right time!
 As a teacher, I was looking for something to share with the children about self-esteem.
 These are delightful stories and the suggested activities for the classroom are thought-provoking.
 I would highly recommend for any primary school teacher to use as part of the Wellbeing curriculum."

 Animations to inspire creativity

-Along with the videos that can be utilised in schools from our Welcome page, we've collaborated with spoken-word artist, kimba, to create a short poem based on the 7 simple steps listed at the back of each book and posted a few more short videos which share messages about the steps on our Inspiration page too.
+Along with the videos that can be utilised in schools from our Welcome page, we've collaborated with spoken-word artist, kimba, to create a short poem based on the 7 simple steps listed at the back of each book and posted a few more short videos that share messages about the steps on our Inspiration page too.

 7 Steps: Spoken-word poem